genlin/CSS-content/README.md

 - Can notifications be sent to a different email address other than the Account Owner email address associated with my account?

-- How can I edit my payment information for my Azure Subscription/s?
+- How can I edit my payment information for my Azure subscriptions?

-- I can't edit or add details to my subscription
+- Why I can't edit or add details to my subscription?

 - Who can purchase Azure services?